This page is copyrighted and cannot be reproduced or replicated without permission.The mission of the Norwood Secondary School

 The Jack Kent Cooke Foundation Scholarship is due by 17 November 2022.
 This scholarship offers students up to $40,000.00 per year to attend college.
 If interested in applying, please go to: https://www.jkcf.org/our-scholarships/

 The Hagan Scholarship Foundation for Rural Students Scholarship is due by 1 December 2022.
 If interested, please access the application by going to https://haganscholarships.org

 The GE-Reagan Foundation Scholarship is due by 5 January 2023.
 If interested, please apply by going to www.reaganfoundation.org/scholarships

 The Providian Medical Scholarship is due by 15 January 2023.
 If interested, please apply by going to http://www.providianmedical.com/providian-medical-scholarship/

-The Redefining Rural Student Advocacy Scholarship is due by 1 March 2022.
-If interested, you can apply by going to; https://forms.gle/h52KpJhLW3azmoU8A
+The Frame My Future Scholarship is due by 1 March 2023.
+If interested, you can apply by going to https://www.diplomaframe.

 The Telluride Man of La Mancha Scholarship is due by 4 March 2022.
 If interested, please see Mr Williams for an application.

 The COOP Country Scholarship is due by 9 March 2023.
 If interested, you can access the application by going to: www.agfuture.org/scholarships